djscheuf/journeymans-blog/scripts/README.md

 ### Link Handling
 Markdown links like `[Click here](https://example.com)` are automatically converted to clickable hyperlinks in the PDF.
 Links appear in blue with underlines.

+**Internal Blog Links**: Relative links to other blog posts (e.g., `/blog/post-name/`) are automatically converted to absolute URLs (`https://daniel.scheufler.tech/blog/post-name/`) so they work correctly when clicked in the PDF.

 ### Image Handling
 The script handles both: